smartness2030/eztunnel/README.md

+> Archived repository. [eSeMeshA](https://github.com/smartness2030/eSeMeshA) is the up-to-date version of this project.

+---

 # eZtunnel 🐝

 **eZtunnel** is a transparent eBPF-based offloading for service mesh communication designed to mitigate networking overheads in intra-node service mesh communication.
 The method employs an in-kernel method to bypass costly data paths, while maintaining full support for modern service mesh architectures, like Istio Ambient Mesh, and sidecar-based approaches.